cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

    to be backed up, including for example publicly available datasets, large index files, and such.

+There is currently no limits on how much you store in these folders.
+However, as UCPH has indicated that they will charge for storage in the future, we recommend regularly cleaning up your project folders.

+**********
+ Datasets
+**********

+Unlike projects, datasets are meant for static data that may be accessed by multiple parties.
+Access to datasets is therefore segregated into users who only have read access and users with read and write access (the owners).
+Examples of datasets include shared resources, cohorts, as well as automatically deposited instrument data.

+Datasets on Esrum are located in the ``/datasets`` folder.
+Unlike projects, where you will find four standard folders, the directory structure of ``/datasets`` folders are entirely up to the owner.

+Similarly to projects, dataset folders (meant for) containing GDPR data are marked by the ``-AUDIT`` suffix.
+GDPR datasets must be stored in such folders and *nowhere else*!

+There is currently no limits on how much you store in these folders.
+However, as UCPH has indicated that they will charge for storage in the future, we recommend only storing data that you actually need.
 Unlike your ``/home`` folder, there are no limits on how much you store in these folders.